SreelalChalil/Online-Job-Portal/README.md

 # Online Job Portal Project
-Online Job Portal project is web application built using PHP, MySQL as backend and HTML JavaScript &amp; Bootstrap as Frontend.
-This software is developed as an academic project
+Online Job Portal project is web application built using PHP, MySQL as backend and HTML JavaScript &amp; Bootstrap as Frontend technologies.
+Note that this software is developed as an academic project.

 <h3> Demo </h3>
 http://sreelal.comli.com/job_portal/